luooss/TwoSpirals/ReadMe.md

 ![](prediction_graph.png)

 ## Min-Max Modular Network
 This is an implementation of the Min-Max Modular Network proposed by Prof. Baoliang Lu.
+[Task decomposition and module combination based on class relations: A modular neural network for pattern classification](http://bcmi.sjtu.edu.cn/~lubaoliang/papers/SCI/2002_11.pdf)

 I used SVM as submodule to tackle the decomposed problem.